Looked after children in England

 - Lay the ground for, and consider the feasibility of, a follow-up study to explore a wider – but ultimately more important – question of whether looked after children actually access good quality early years provision and what their experiences are.

-The research methods will include scoping seminars with UK experts, a literature and international knowledge sweep, key informant interviews and two local authority case studies.
+The research methods included scoping seminars with UK experts, a literature and international knowledge sweep, key informant interviews and local authority case studies.

 Grant amount and duration